What is a Franchise?

 Much of what prospective franchisees seek to buy in a franchise brand is peace of mind.

-Much of what prospective franchisees are seeking to buy in a franchise brand is peace of mind.
+Much of what prospective franchisees are seeking to buy in a franchise brand is a peace of mind.
 They want to know, with as much certainty as possible, that if: 1) the franchise opportunity is presented accurately and realistically by the franchisor; 2) they take the time to perform “due diligence” by speaking with current franchisees, reading the Franchise Disclosure Document (FDD) carefully with the aid of an experienced franchise attorney; 3) after comparing the brand and sector under consideration with the competition (franchised or not); then 4) their chances of making money and building a successful business are better than if they started a business from scratch.

 Yet for many aspiring entrepreneurs looking at the franchise business model for the first time – especially those coming from a corporate background – the business proposition can seem ludicrous: “Why should I pay tens of thousands of dollars before I even start, and then 8 or 10 percent off the top every month for 10 or 15 years?”